 One of the most challenging factors is the diagnosis and differentiation between both conditions.
 Sometimes, the psychogenic breathlessness is so concentrated that there is no way to differentiate between the two.

-Acid reflux: Acid reflux can cause certain sensation on the inner lining of the esophagus (esophagitis).
-The esophagus has several nerve endings on the inner linings, when the acidic reflux touches these nerve endings, a temporary breathlessness occurs.
+- Acid reflux: Acid reflux can cause a certain sensation on the inner lining of the esophagus (esophagitis).
+The esophagus has several nerve endings on the inner linings when the acidic reflux touches these nerve endings, a temporary breathlessness occurs.

-Placebo: If the problem remains unsolved and unknown, sometimes doctor prescribes placebo medication, for example sweetened aerosol.
+- Placebo: If the problem remains unsolved and unknown, sometimes the doctor prescribes placebo medication, for example, sweetened aerosol.
 Doctors believe that if the patient thinks he/she is taking a real medication, his/her condition can be controlled by eluding the mind.